Emily-bhat/Heart-Disease-Prediction-Model/README.md

 - Python
 - Pandas and NumPy for data handling
 - Scikit-learn for model building and evaluation
-- Streamlit for the frontend web interface
-- Joblib for saving and loading the trained model

  ## Project Files

-- app.py → Streamlit frontend of the web app
-- heart_disease_model.pkl → Trained Logistic Regression model
-- requirements.txt → List of required Python packages
 - Jupyter Notebook (.ipynb) → Model training, testing, and evaluation

 ## Prediction Output